 Severe Periodontal Disease

 At this stage, the infection has completely taken over.
 Your gums are swollen and ooze pus.
 You experience severe bad breath, and it’s painful to chew or bite your food.
 Because their foundation is eating away, your teeth start to loosen and are at risk of falling out.
 Periodontal surgery or laser gum treatment are the only options to take care of it at this stage.

 Treatment of Bleeding Gums

-If you notice that your gums bleed when you brush or floss your teeth, you should let Dr. Caves know on your next visit.
-There are a number of treatment options for bleeding gums depending on your condition:
+If you notice that your gums bleed when you brush or floss your teeth, you should inform Dr. Caves on your next visit.
+There are several treatment options for bleeding gums, depending on your condition:

 - Routine Dental Cleaning: The best way for you to prevent gum disease and bleeding gums is with routine visits to our Columbus, GA dentist office.
 Our dental cleanings are performed by a dental hygienist who will gently remove plaque and tartar from around the teeth and gums.

 - Scaling & Root Planing: If you have bleeding gums, Dr. Caves may recommend an intensive cleaning procedure known as scaling and root planing.
 The dentist will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.

 - Periodontal Therapy: Periodontal therapy can include any of the treatments above and gum surgery for patients suffering from periodontitis, an advanced stage of gum disease.
 We may perform periodontal therapy and gum surgery in our Columbus, GA dental office or refer you to a specialist for treatment.